 GROTON — Could Groton and Dunstable become a single town again as they once were 338 years ago?

-That was a question that arose at the Board of Selectmen’s meeting Monday, when Selectman Joshua Degen made the proposal.
-It was one of a number of suggestions dealing with the relationship between the two towns where they come together with the Groton-Dunstable Regional School District.
+That was a question that arose at the Board of Selectmen’s meeting Monday, when Selectman Joshua Degen made the proposal as one of a number of suggestions dealing with the relationship between the two towns where it came together with the Groton-Dunstable Regional School District.

-Degen brought the issue to the board in his capacity as a member of a Regional Agreement Review Committee tasked with reviewing the regional agreement between Groton and Dunstable that created the school district in 1967.
+Degen had brought the issue before the board in his capacity as a member of a Regional Agreement Review Committee tasked with reviewing the regional agreement between Groton and Dunstable that created the school district in 1967.

-Degen invited former Dunstable selectman and fellow committee member Walter Alterisio to discuss Dunstable’s concerns about the relationship between the two towns.
-And in particular, the difference between the two in their ability to keep up with the costs of the school district.
+Degen invited former Dunstable selectmen and fellow committee member Walter Alterisio to discuss Dunstable’s concerns about the relationship between the two towns and in particular, the difference between the two in their ability to keep up with the costs of the school district.

-Although the issue of school costs has been a regular one for Dunstable in the last several years, it has become more acute this year.
-Plans were recently revealed by the district for its fiscal 2017 budget that includes an estimated $4 million in increased spending, as well as one or more override measures adding further permanent increases for taxpayers.
+Although the issue of school costs has been a regular one for Dunstable in the last several years, it has become more acute this year with plans recently revealed by the district for its fiscal 2017 program that includes an estimated $4 million in increased spending, as well as one or more override measures adding further permanent increases to that total.

-After reviewing the original intent for the regionalization of schools, Alterisio reminded selectmen that not all small towns are created equally with some more affluent than others.
-In the latter category rested Groton, which has more fiscal resources than does more rural, less developed Dunstable.
+After reviewing the original intent for the regionalization of schools, Alterisio reminded selectmen that not all small towns were created equally with some more affluent than others.
+In the latter category rested Groton, which had more fiscal resources than did more rural, less developed Dunstable.

 Since 1967, said Alterisio, much had changed regarding state contributions and especially unfunded mandates making the regional system less attractive than it once was.

 For that reason, Alterisio suggested the use of an “alternative formula” for determining each town’s assessment in school support.
-One that could be invoked when needed.
+One that could be invoked at need.

 Currently, Groton pays about 77 percent of regional costs to Dunstable’s 23 percent.

-It’s an equation that’s at the point of unsustainability for Dunstable, especially if school spending continues upward.
+A figure that was still at the point of unsustainability for Dunstable, especially if school spending continued upward.

-What is needed, said Alterisio, is to look at different ways to solve the fiscal problems with a goal of long-term sustainability for both towns.
+What was needed, said Alterisio, was to look at different ways to solve the fiscal problems with a goal of long term sustainability for both towns.

-Before 1673, Groton as well as other local towns, were part of greater Dunstable so the suggestion was not necessarily as outlandish as it may seem.
+Before 1673, Groton as well as other local towns, had once been part of greater Dunstable so the suggestion was not necessarily as outlandish as it seemed.